 His dad.
 The man had been dead and buried for over a month, but his legacy lived on.
 Especially the part where he’d conceived four sons from four different women—none of them his wife—and had kept the four brothers from each other.

 Drinking his water, he let it cool his anger.
 That dream, though.
 So real, it had to mean something.
 Jackson wandered into the living room and checked the time on one of Rori’s many gaming consoles.
 Nearly four in the morning.
 Was he subliminally picking up uncertainty from Rori?
-Hell, he could barely keep track of his own thought processes, much less anything from anyone else.
+Hell, he could barely keep track of his own thought processes, much less sense anything from anyone else.

 He sat on the arm of a heavy recliner and stared at the blank TV.
 The rodeo reference in the dream disturbed him.
 Rori had been okay with his travel schedule when he’d told her he wanted to hit a few hot rodeos this fall.
 How come, in his dream, it felt like he was abandoning her?

 Hell, the whole concept confused him.
 This was the first time in his life he’d even considered settling down.
-How did he know if it was real love, or if Rori just happened to come into his world when he needed someone?
+How did he know if it was real love or if Rori just happened to come into his world when he needed someone?
 The thought of walking away from her, though, nearly broke him.

 “Hey, cowboy.”
-Her sexy, low voice preceded the patting of her bare feet across the floor.
+Her sexy, low voice preceded the padding of her bare feet across the floor.
 “Are you looking for a rematch?”
 She stepped in front of him, and her functional blue cotton robe flapped open as she reached for the game controller, revealing her curvy, nude beauty.

 Jackson set down his glass and pulled Rori onto his lap, dropping them both into the big chair.
 “You know I’m a lover, not a paid assassin fighter.”